Sharath Kamal: 2022

+2023

+In July 2023, Sharath Kamal's team Chennai Lions came second in Ultimate Table Tennis season 4.

+In August 2023, Sharath Kamal ranking dropped to world rank 106, this is the first time since 2007 that Kamal has gone out of top 100 World Rankings.

+2024; Paris 2024 Olympics

+On 8 July 2024, the Indian Olympic Committee designated to him and the professional badminton player P.V.
+Sindhu as the flag bearers to the París 2024 Olympic Games.

+Unfortunately, he had a shock first round exit in the Men's singles Round of 64 against Deni Kozul of Slovenia.

 Club career

 After playing for San Sebastian in the Spanish league for a while, he moved to the German Tischtennis-Bundesliga for TSV Gräfelfing in the 2010/2011 season.
 In March 2011 he played for the Bundesliga club SV Werder Bremen, which he left in 2012 for Italy to join the first division club Siracusa.
 However, since this dissolved and Sharath Kamal could not join a new club because the change period had expired, he kept fit as a non-club at the Trainingszentrum DTTZ in Düsseldorf.
 In 2013, Borussia Düsseldorf signed him for a year to replace Christian Süss, who was injured on a long-term basis, and became German champions several times with the team and cup winner.
 His contract with Düsseldorf was extended until 2017.
 For the season 2017/18 he moved to TTC Schwalbe Bergneustadt; he returned to Düsseldorf for the season 2018/19.
 His contract was again extended for 2022/23 season by Borussia Düsseldorf.